-EEE Component Engineering
+EEE Component Engineering and Procurement

-The Spur component engineering team provides a unique service capability within the international space and defence sectors.
+The Spur Electron component engineering team provides a unique service capability within the international space and defence sectors.
 The use of high reliability components is required for long term, harsh or non-maintainable environments and they must be carefully selected to meet the stringent mission requirements for quality, reliability, radiation and heritage.

 New and evolving technologies offer capabilities vastly superior to those of only a few years ago, but are very often untried under harsh operational or environmental conditions.
-Where qualified and proven options are not available, Spur will offer advice and guidance, which may include:
+Where qualified and proven options are not available, Spur Electron will offer advice and guidance, which may include: